radhikamattoo/pythonpuppyplaydate/README.md

 Asks target node if they'd like to meet at specified time/date/location.

 # MREP
-User can reply `Yes` or `No` to a pending meetup request by another user.
+User can reply `Yes` or `No` using the GUI to a pending meetup request by another user.

-## REPL *msg*
-Response for any of the above messages, with specific payload.

-## ERRO
-Generic error response for any of the above messages, with specific payload.
+# QUIT
+Node wants to disconnect from a peer's network, or 'unfriend' the specified peer.